ReFirmLabs/binwalk/README.md

 ### Faster Analysis and Extraction

-Execution time is noticably faster than previous Binwalk versions, in large part thanks to the Rust language.

-Combined with [efficient](https://cp-algorithms.com/string/aho_corasick.html) pattern matching and multi-threaded recursive extraction, analysis and extraction is as much as 70x faster than previous Binwalk releases.
+Rust is inherently faster than Python; this, combined with [efficient](https://cp-algorithms.com/string/aho_corasick.html) pattern matching and multi-threaded recursive extraction makes analysis and extraction much faster than previous Binwalk releases.

 ### JSON Output